-In 2012, the federal government awarded $15.4 billion in business through its GSA Schedule 70 contract for information technology.
+In 2016, the Federal government awarded $14.75 billion in business through “IT 70” — predecessor to its current GSA Schedule for information technology.

 If they had just sold nothing, that would be bad enough.
 Here’s what these numbers don’t tell you: how much they spent just to have the privilege of winning nothing whatsoever.
 Each of those nearly 3,000 companies probably spent:

 - Anywhere from $5,000 to over $30,000 in consulting and legal fees or the equivalent of internal sweat equity and six months to a year of elapsed time to prepare and negotiate its offer

 - Anywhere from $30,000 to $200,000 in marketing and sales staff